swagger-api/swagger.io-docs/docs/spec-explained/authentication/api-keys.md

      name: api_key
 ```

-Then use the `security` section on the root level or operation level to apply API keys to the whole API or specific operations.
+Then, use the `security` section on the root level or operation level to apply API keys to the whole API or specific operations.

 ```
 # Global security (applies to all operations):